Om-Prakash-Gupta/Travel-Website/README.md

 # Travel-Website
-It's a template which can be used for Travel agencies for their website.
+It's a template which can be used by Travel agencies for their website.